davidgomari/CarRace2D/DOCUMENTATION.md

   learning_rate: 0.001 # Learning rate for the optimizer
   discount_factor: 0.99 # Discount factor for the optimizer
   rl_algo: 'reinforce' # 'reinforce', 'ppo', 'td3', etc.
+  resume_training: True # If True, resume from last saved model if available
 ```

 *   **num_episodes:** Number of episodes to train for.